XCSoar/XCSoar/doc/build.rst

 To build the kobo install file ``KoboRoot.tgz``, you need the following Debian packages::

-  sudo apt install fakeroot ttf-bitstream-vera python3-setuptools
+  sudo apt-get install fakeroot ttf-bitstream-vera python3-setuptools

 Then compile using this command::